Kade-github/openfl-haxeflixel-video-code/README.md

 (sry idk how to fix this for mac)
 5. Download the zip of this repository and copy paste the files inside the `source` folder to your fnf source code's `source` folder
-6. Edit the `Main.hx` file in the fnf source code and add extra code after
+6. Edit the `Main.hx` file in the fnf source code
+And add after
 ```js
 addChild(new FlxGame(gameWidth, gameHeight, initialState, zoom, updateframerate, drawframerate, skipSplash, startFullscreen));
 ```
-and before
+And before
 ```js
 #if !mobile
 addChild(new FPS(10, 3, 0xFFFFFF));
 #end
 ```
-the code
+The code
 ```js
 #if web
 var str1:String = "HTML CRAP";